Pulse Dose Oxygen Conserving Device

 Every patient must seek advice from their doctor.
 The prescribed liters of oxygen per minute (LPM) will determine oxygenation needs and if a pulse dose delivery will work.

-Features To Consider When Selecting an Oxygen Conserver Regulator
+Features To Consider When Selecting the Best Oxygen Conserver Regulator for Your Needs

 Uniform-Pulse or Demand-Pulse